DatasciencewithSai/Experimentation_guide/README.md

 # Experimentation_guide
 This is the complete guide for controlled and uncontrolled experimentation.
 It includes resources required for experimentation

+Types of Experimentation:
+1. Randomized Controlled Experiments(A/B tests)
+2. Quasi Experiments/ Natural Experiments (When Randomization is not posible)

 Companies with internal builtin experimentaion Platforms